amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ### Enthuse

-They prompt donors for a tip of 17% to 7% on larger amounts.
+They prompt donors for a tip of 17%, going down to 7% on larger amounts.

 - 17% for £3
 - 13% for £5